 Genealogy has little to do with location.
 Exodus never mentions that Moses did a desert crossing not to mention crossing Nile, Red Sea and Sinai Peninsula (and possibly Red Sea again) to reach Zippora's home.
 This seems to be "urban" legend concocted to support the idea that Jethro was "definitely not" black and that all descendants of Midia aka "Medianites" live in (Saudi) Arabia.
 This notion is simply absurd.
 (Did Esau or Joseph stay in Israel?)
 More likely Moses simply took one of his ships (with as much of his 'loot' as he and his servants could stuff in) and sailed the Nile to Kush with his men and servants to lay low for a while until his family sent him word that he could come back.
-This way his mother could financially support Moses relatively easily by using the family ships and Moses could send luxury items back to his mother and his family back in Egypt.
+This way his family could financially support Moses relatively easily by using the family ships and Moses could send luxury items back to them in Egypt.
 Business was good.
 He was finally safely away from the murderous court of ahMose family.
 Time passed.